 Invest in our children.
 Please donate as I ride a bike (or walk) for #C2Recharge (insert link to your donation page) Supporting #EnvEd in Chicago!

 Ask your friends & family to spread the word.
 Friends and family like to brag when you’re doing something cool.
 Have them use some friendly peer pressure to get their friends to donate too.

 Add the URL from your fundraising page to your email signature, GChat, etc., to keep everyone reminded about what you are doing.
-For example: Help John & I raise $1,000 for the Climate Cycle Ride on May 18!
+For example: Help John & I raise $1,000 for the Climate Cycle Ride/Stride on June 1st!
 Click here to give: http://www.climatecycle.donordrive.com/teamlovesolar

 Don’t forget about corporate matching either!

 An important key to fundraising success is to be persistent.
 It may take at least three to four friendly reminders before people make donations on your behalf.
 Keep in touch with people about your progress on a weekly basis.
 Send funny email updates about your training (including things like photos of you sweating it out on your bike) and keep people updated through the social media that you use.
 This will generate excitement, which is an awesome thing when asking for donations.

 Here are a few ideas for fun updates:

 • Let people know when you hit a fundraising milestone (a numerical amount or a percentage of your fundraising goal).

 • Update your friends about your training efforts.
 There are always interesting stories when you go for a long ride!